sehmaschine/django-grappelli/README.rst

 Releases
 --------

-**Grappelli is always developed against the latest stable Django release and is NOT tested with Djangos trunk.**
+**Grappelli is always developed against the latest stable Django release and is NOT tested with Django's master branch.**

 * Grappelli 2.10.1 (May 25th, 2017): Compatible with Django 1.11
 * Grappelli 2.9.1 (November 8th, 2016): Compatible with Django 1.10